Asma-Shoukat/Asma-Shoukat/README.md

 ## About Me

-I'm an AI/ML student building hands-on experience across **Machine Learning, Computer Vision, and Retrieval-Augmented Generation (RAG)**, with a working foundation in C++ and databases.
+I'm an AI/ML student building hands-on experience across **Machine Learning, Computer Vision, and Retrieval-Augmented Generation**, with a working foundation in C++ and databases.
 I have experience working with C++ and databases, along with problem-solving using data-driven approaches through academic and personal projects.
 My focus is on gradually building practical skills in AI & ML and learning how real-world intelligent systems are designed and deployed.
 Passionate about exploring scalable AI solutions and improving my understanding through continuous practice, projects, and experimentation.

 <div align="center"><img src="https://capsule-render.vercel.app/api?type=rect&color=0:8A2BE2,100:00E5FF&height=2&width=1000" /></div>